Meet Love Island 2020 contestant Nas Majeed who says he’s “different” to past islanders

-With its very first winter version, Love Island is again far ahead of typical for 2020.
+With its very first winter version, Love Island is again far ahead of normal for 2020.

-This time, 12 singletons on the lookout for love will probably be heading to the model new villa in South Africa they try to couple up and discover love.
+This time, 12 singletons in search of love shall be heading to the model new villa in South Africa they try and couple up and discover love.

-We have now the whole lot you could learn about contestant Nas Majeed, a builder from London, as he joins 11 different Love Island 2020 contestants.
+We have now every thing you might want to find out about contestant Nas Majeed, a builder from London, as he joins 11 different Love Island 2020 contestants.

 Nas Majeed – Key Info